-I am a British author and educator, and founder/director of the Spiritual Companions Trust an educational charity that takes a holistic and person-centred approach to spirituality and wellness.
+I am a British author, educator and activist.
+Founder/director of the Spiritual Companions Trust an educational charity focusing on a holistic and person-centred approach to spirituality and health.

-Under the umbrella of Spiritual Companions I have recently pioneered (2016) the first fully accredited Ofqual course in spirituality, The Diploma in Practical Spirituality and Wellness.
+Under the umbrella of the Spiritual Companions Trust I have helped to pioneer the first vocational qualification in spirituality on the Ofqual register – The Diploma in Practical Spirituality and Wellness.
+(Crossfields Institute Level 3.)

 William Bloom is a modern western mystic and considered by many to be Britain’s leading and most experienced mind-body-spirit teacher.
 The heart of his modernising approach and inspiring courses is to help people discover their own best way to connect with the wonder and energy of life, and then support them in developing a regular spiritual practice.
 Read full profile from Yoga Magazine

 A Personal Note

 The essence of my life is simple: In my early childhood I had several powerful experiences or instincts that have remained with me and inspired me.
 The first was a very powerful sense of the beauty and wonder of life; just looking at the blue of the sky was enough to make me experience and know that there was a power and goodness behind everything.

 The second was that I kept noticing that there was more to me than just the child, the personality, I presented to the world.
 Within me there was another identity – watchful, strong, loving.